Thobani613/Thobani613/README.md

 # 💫 About Me:
-Final-year IT student focused on backend development, databases, and data analysis.
+Final-year IT student focused on Software development, databases, and data analysis.
 Passionate about building practical software and data-driven solutions.

 ## 🌐 Socials: